lynzrand/inkstone/readme.md

 - [`inkstone-bytecode`][bc] contains the definition of an instruction set for the Inkstone virtual machine.
 - [`inkstone-codegen`][cg] contains code for generating bytecode from an AST.
 - [`inkstone-vm`][vm] contains implementation of a virtual machine that can run bytecode.
-- The root crate, `inkstone`, wraps the aforementioned crates and exports an executable.
+- The root crate, `inkstone`, wraps the aforementioned crates and provides an executable.

 [syn]: crates/inkstone-syn
 [bc]: crates/inkstone-bytecode